ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 -   React and ReactDom Library (for fun and for storybook)
 -   TypeScript (because its the future)

+The package uses:
+- `Storybook` for building and testing UI components, which allows us to build, visualize and test individual components in isolation
+- `Tailwind CSS` to create responsive, consistent and customizable components without the need of writing CSS from scratch
+- `TypeScript` which provides optional types and improved development experience, making the code more robust, easier to maintain and to catch errors early in the development process
+- `ESLint` for linting and identifying issues in JavaScript code and `Prettier` to format code, which help to enforce consistent coding styles, identify and fix errors and improve overall code quality.
+As defaut stings we used `@smartive/eslint-config` and `@smartive/prettier-config`
+- `@storybook/react` for building the storybook component library page

+The package exports:
+- the build files in the `dist` folder including the `tailwind.config.js` file
+- the types are located in dist/types/index.d.ts
+- type definitions can be found in `dist/types/index.d.ts`
 ## Run to get started

 make sure your node-version is `v16.14` or higher.